emxee333/data-440-capstone/_posts/2024-09-24-gradient-boosting.md

 #### Show applications with real data for regression, 10-fold cross-validations and compare the effect of different scalers, such as the “StandardScaler”, “MinMaxScaler”, and the “QuantileScaler”.

+StandardScaler uses the z-score

+MinMaxScaler scales the data to [0,1]

+QuantileScaler

 #### In the case of the “Concrete” data set, determine a choice of hyperparameters that yield lower MSEs for your method when compared to the eXtream Gradient Boosting library.

+- Elbow method
+- GridSearchCV